 Client: 3 Sisters Market

 Project Overview: AURI assisted in determining shelf-life for hot pepper sauce to be sold in grocery stores and used in restaurants.

-Project Overview: AURI worked with this female-owned business to test products for nutritional information and development of new nutritional product labels for client’s five flavors of granola.
+Project Overview: AURI worked with this female-owned business to test products for nutritional information and helped develop new nutritional product labels for its five flavors of granola.

 Client: Harmony Cricket Farm/Protein Bar

-Project Overview: AURI supported this women owned food brand with product development and improvement for their gluten free, nut free foods fueled by crickets.
+Project Overview: AURI supported this female-owned food brand with product development and improvement for its gluten free, nut free foods fueled by crickets.
 AURI also assisted with process development for eventual commercialization.

 Client: Pleasant Grove Pizza Farm

-Project Overview: Providing client with information, resources and best practices for shelf stability, nutritional labels and commercialization services for a new, hand crafted pizza sauce.
+Project Overview: Provided client with information, resources and best practices for shelf stability, nutritional labels and commercialization services for a new, hand crafted pizza sauce.

 Client: Mama Doha